 Once a new organization is created, the organization name must be provided in every login command, using the

 weka user logincommand.

-Cluster Admins can view an organization's usage (both SSD and total) and can limit usage with quotas per organization.
+Cluster Admins can view an organization's usage (SSD and total) and limit usage with quotas per organization.
 This can be leveraged for charge-backs on either used or allocated capacity of SSD or object store data.

 Organization Admins have similar privileges to Cluster Admins, except that these privileges are limited to the organization level.
 They can perform the following within the organization:

 - Manage the organization's LDAP configuration

 To avoid situations where an Organization Admin loses access to a Weka system cluster, the following restrictions are implemented on Organization Admins: